TruongMTu/WikiParser/Ruby WikiParser/README.txt

 Note: You're free to modify the code anyway you would like.

 P.S.
-If you�re only interested in two paragraphs instead of the full wiki page, just use the wiki_parser_part.rb file instead.
+If you're only interested in two paragraphs instead of the full wiki page, just use the wiki_parser_part.rb file instead.